princessleia1/dog-walker/README.md

 ## Devices
 **Dog-Walker** is built for Fitbit Devices: Ionic (348x250) and Versa (300x300).

-**Dog-Walker** updates for new Versa 2 Device Compatibility in progress.

 ### TODO:
 - [x] Update Icon to match Primary Colour
 - [ ] Update Stying on all Views